4 Days of Class • 1 Year Program • No prerequisites

 How We Set Our Students Up For Success

 We know it’s important for you to be confident in passing your licensure exam (the whole reason you’re taking the program to begin with)!
 Since it’s so integral, we built the NCLEX preparation into the program so you’re practicing for it throughout your entire time at TCTC.
-This is one of the reasons our students typically have VERY high pass rates: 2018 LPN to RN class – 100% and 2017 LPN class – 96%.
+This is one of the reasons our students typically have VERY high pass rates.
+In 2022 the NCLEX-RN pass rate for our LPN to RN program was 84.62%*, and our Practical Nursing (LPN) program had a NCLEX-PN pass rate of 100%**.

 Classroom learning is pointless if you’re not confident practicing your skills in real-life.
 We wouldn’t want to throw you to the wolves as a new nurse without any hands-on practice, so we make sure that after learning skills in the classroom, you have plenty of time and various scenarios to practice those skills…whether on a computerized mannequin that simulates real-life symptoms or on real patients at healthcare facilities under instructor guidance.
 You’ll practice your skills in a variety of scenarios at many different locations including Peds/OB Clinics, Labor and Delivery, Walk-In Clinics, ER, OR, ICU, Wound Care, Cancer Center, Dialysis and more.